agcodes0315/agcodes0315/README.md

 **why it works, where it can fail, how it behaves under load, and what would make it easier to trust.**

 That usually leads me toward problems involving **APIs, distributed services, intelligent systems, security controls, data pipelines, testing and performance optimization**.

-I enjoy moving between abstraction levels — from designing a product workflow, to tracing an HTTP request through a backend service, to debugging a database or deployment issue, to analyzing the complexity of an algorithm.

 <br clear="right">

 ---